Complete an access review of groups and applications in Azure AD access reviews

 For more information, see License requirements.

-View an access review
+View the status of an access review

 Sign in to the Azure portal and open the Identity Governance page.